 - Hire a Lawyer: You have every right to hire a lawyer when imposed with such severe charges so that he can represent you at every stage of the legal procedures and the police must immediately stop questioning you upon this request.

 - Swift & Fair Public Trial: The Constitution affords you the right to due process of law.
 This requires that your trial must be conducted according to the right procedures.
 It also requires that the outcome of your trial cannot have been manipulated or influenced by external factors.

-In matters where the police have been respectful towards the suspect’s rights, a successful attorney can defend the case by posing the following reasonable doubts:
+In matters where the police have been respectful towards the suspect’s rights, a successful drug crime attorney in Pittsburgh can defend the case by posing the following reasonable doubts:

 - Unaware of Drug Possession: If the lawyer can prove that you were not aware of the fact that the drugs were in your possession, you will get rid of the charges.